 In Belgium, every region (the Flemish region, the Walloon region, and the Brussels-Capital region) defined its own exposure limits, which are amongst the most restrictive requirements throughout the world.
-But, there are many exceptions [49].
-In the Flemish region, the exposure limit at 900 MHz equals 3 V/m per antenna at residences and 20.6 V/m for cumulative exposure since January 2011 [50].
-In the Brussels-Capital region, an exposure limit of 3 V/m at 900 MHz was proposed in 2007 [51] for all locations.
+But, there are many exceptions [48].
+In the Flemish region, the exposure limit at 900 MHz equals 3 V/m per antenna at residences and 20.6 V/m for cumulative exposure since January 2011 [49].
+In the Brussels-Capital region, an exposure limit of 3 V/m at 900 MHz was proposed in 2007 [50] for all locations.
+In April 2014 this limit was increased to 6 V/m at the reference frequency of 900 MHz [51].
 The limit accounts for the total exposure radiated by almost all transmitting antennas with a large number of exclusions.
 The limit became valid in September 2009 [52].
 In residences in the Walloon region, an exposure limit of 3 V/m per operator and per antenna is valid since April 2009 [53].
 In contrary to the Brussels-Capital region, there is no limit for the total exposure (radiated by all antennas) measured at an arbitrary location.

 Portugal adopted the European Council Union recommendation relatively to the limitation of public exposure to EMFs [54] based on ICNIRP's guidelines.
-The

-Portuguese regulations are mandatory according to Law No. 151-A/2000 of 20 July 2000 [55].
+The Portuguese regulations are mandatory according to Law No. 151-A/2000 of 20 July 2000 [55].

-Serbia regulates this area by the "Law on Non-Ionizing Radiation Protection" and several Regulations under this low.
-"Regulation on limits of exposure to non-ionizing radiation" defines basic restrictions and reference levels described by the same functions but more strict than ICNIRP.
-"Regulation of non-ionizing radiation sources of interest, the types of source, the method and time of their testing" requires measurement in the vicinity of base stations.
+Serbia regulates this area by the "Law on Non-Ionizing Radiation Protection" (Official Gazette of the Republic of Serbia No. 36/2009) and several Regulations under this low.
+"Regulation on limits of exposure to non-ionizing radiation" (Official Gazette of the Republic of Serbia No. 104/2009) defines basic restrictions and reference levels described by the same functions but more strict than ICNIRP.
+According to this regulation, reference level at 900 MHz equals to 16.5 V/m for residential areas, schools, homes, preschools, maternity wards, hospitals, tourist facilities and playgrounds.
+By the "Regulation of non-ionizing radiation sources of interest, the types of source, the method and time of their testing" (Official Gazette of the Republic of Serbia No. 104/2009) requirements for measurement in the vicinity of base stations is defined.
 This law and related regulations were adopted in 2009.